nids2001/scirun.pages/IschemiaTutorial.md

 based on the outcome decides to evaluate the first or the second argument.
 This in a sense adds a conditional statement to the math parser.

-One difference with the function for the transmembrane potential is that the data now has to be located at the centers of the elements, as the Finite Element computations are currently restricted to conductivities defined for an element.
+<a name="mapping-fielddata"></a>One difference with the function for the transmembrane potential is that the data now
+has to be located at the centers of the elements, as the Finite Element computations are currently restricted to conductivities defined for an element.
 In order to translate the distance field from a representation on nodes to a representation onto elements, we use